The Executive Council has issued a statement regarding the co-champions in Policy Debate at the state tournament this

 Region 5: Kim Falco

-Join us for our annual business meeting at the TSCA Convention in Corpus Christi on October 4-6, 2018.
+Join us for our annual business meeting at the TSCA Convention in Amarillo on October 3-5, 2019.

 Membership in TSCA is open to any communication educator, communication student, communication consultant, or any individual interested in learning about the field of speech communication.